CIEMAT-Neutrino/SCINT/docs/Libraries.rst

 ..    :undoc-members:
 ..    :show-inheritance:

-.. admonition:: **General formatting**

-   These functions are used to format the output of the code, for the moment they are helping us to print colored lines in the output to detect errors or warnings.

-.. autoclass:: lib.io_functions.print_colored

 .. admonition:: **Input/Output files**

    These functions are used to read and write files.
 The input files are stored in the `input` folder as `.txt` files (`read_input_file`).
 Once the deconvolution is performed, there are new input files generated that can be used to re-run the analysis workflow using the deconvolved waveforms (`list_to_string` + `generate_input_file`).
 In some functions we need to save some results in a file, for example the results of the calibration/charge fit.
 The output files are stored in the `fits` folder as `.txt` files using `write_output_file` function: